Freddy Adu: Philadelphia Union

 After his contract with Benfica expired in August 2011, Adu returned to Major League Soccer, signing with Philadelphia Union, reuniting him with former D.C.
 United and United States national U-23 coach Piotr Nowak.
 Though terms were not disclosed, as per club policy, it was stated that he was not a designated player.
 Adu debuted for Philadelphia Union on August 13 in a match against FC Dallas and scored his first goal for the club on September 7, 2011, against New England Revolution.

 Bahia

 On April 5, 2013, Adu joined Bahia of Brazil.
 The deal also saw Kléberson move in the opposite direction.
 He was released by the club on November 7, 2013.

 2014 trials

-After his release from Bahia he started a succession of unsuccessful trials around Europe.
-In February 2014, Adu began training with Blackpool.
+After his release from Bahia, in February 2014, Adu began training with Blackpool.
 At the end of February, they decided against offering Adu a contract, although they gave permission for him to continue training with the club to aid his fitness.
 In June 2014, Adu began training with Norwegian club Stabæk, managed by former United States national team coach Bob Bradley.

 In July 2014, Adu joined Dutch club AZ Alkmaar on trial, but he did not convince the club to offer him a contract.